Versalities/Text-based-Js-game/README.md

 Version 0.1 - 31.08.2016.
 Character creation and 1st event are completed.
 Need some additional styling at the very least though, but anyway, content is operational.

+Version 0.15 - 01.09.2016.
+Added 2nd event and 1/3 of the third.
+Almost done with the initially planned content.